-- Ongoing source(s) of contaminants be identified and removed or mitigated to reduce the potential of exposure. - People protect their health by not walking or playing on the shoreline near the site. - Parents monitor their children's behavior while playing outdoors to prevent them from going onto the shoreline. - EPA facilitates the maintenance of the capped area on the shoreline.
+- People protect their health by not walking or playing on the shoreline near the site. - Parents monitor their children's behavior while playing outdoors to prevent them from going onto the shoreline. - EPA facilitates the maintenance of the capped area on the shoreline.
 The cap consists of an absorbent clay mat covered with large rocks.
 Maintenance is recommended to continue until the extent of contamination is known and a remedy is determined. - Kitsap Public Health District facilitates replacement of signs on shoreline warning people of contamination. - Site access be restricted until further characterization and health assessments are completed.

 Conclusion 3.
-DOH cannot conclude if trespassers are touching contaminated soils at the site.
+Department of Health cannot conclude if trespassers are touching contaminated soils at the site.
 The nature and extent of soil contamination are not known.
 Future changes to land use may lead to increased contact with the soil.
 More soil sample data will be collected during EPA's upcoming RI.